East Fjords Holidays

 Highlands and Lowlands

-The main town in the East Egilsstasir is more than simply a transit centre.
+The main town in the East Egilsstadir is more than simply a transit centre.
 Use it as a base for exploring beautiful woodland, uncovering the legend of the lake monster or walking to 128m-tall Hengifoss, Iceland’s third highest waterfall.

 A tiny harbour side village, sitting on a rocky promontory, in view of the offshore puffin sanctuary of Papey (boat trips bookable locally).
 The surrounds of the village are a nature reserve, with stunning coastal walks and hiking possibilities.